 In July, the European Union announced the first valsartan recalls.
 It followed a July 5th European Medical Association (EMA) announcement that they would review valsartan manufactured by ZHP.
 The EMA had also announced that only some of the valsartan medication was affected by the recall.
 They also advised that patients do not stop taking their valsartan medication unless instructed to do so by their health care provider.

 Days later, the Taiwanese Food and Drug Administration announced their valsartan recall.
 This was after they discovered six Chinese-made valsartan brands that contained NDMA.
 The Taiwanese FDA also noted that these six-brands combined only account for a small percentage of heart-disease-related drugs.
 The Taiwanese government required healthcare facilities and pharmacies to recall the contaminated valsartan within one month.
 They also advised that patients do not stop taking the contaminated drugs, but that they should see a doctor for alternatives.

 Around the same time as the Taiwanese recall, Health Canada, the Canadian government agency for public health issued a recall on July 9th.
 They advised the patients to continue taking their valsartan unless told to stop by their doctor.

 The U.S. Food and Drug Administration (FDA) announced their recall four days later on July 13th.
-They also announced that they would be reviewing and investigating NDMA-levels in recalled products.
-They also advised that patients continue to take their medication unless they were instructed otherwise.
+They also announced that they would review and investigating NDMA-levels in recalled products.
+They also advised that patients continue to take their medication unless instructed otherwise.
 They also advised that patients taking valsartan should check to see if the medication they are taking was recalled or not.